 The No 101 percussion fuze was introduced in 1916 and represented an attempt to overcome the No 100 fuze’s weak points.
 The 101 did away with the ‘cocked pellet’, used a fixed needle, and placed the detonator in the graze pellet.
 The needle was originally pressed in, but loose needles often caused premature explosions and a screwed-in needle was used after the Mark I. The 101 ran to five ‘Marks’ and was declared obsolete in 1921.

-A good example of this public use and general knowledge comes from the Encyclopedia Britannica of 1922, which explained in detail on page 130, that the 101 is an example of the graze fuze for artillery shells.
-It even uses the phrase “this class”.
+A good example of public usage and general knowledge comes from the Encyclopedia Britannica of 1922, which explained in detail on page 130, that the 101 is an example of the graze fuze for artillery shells.

 It ironically even uses the phrase “this class” to describe something other than what we would think of today when hearing about the 101 class becoming common in the 1930s.